 The pulp may become inflamed or may die if either there is significant decay in a tooth, if there is a large restoration (filling or crown) or if the tooth has been subjected to trauma.

 The inflamed pulp may cause a toothache or remain pain-free.
 When the pulp dies, the space it inhabits (the root canal) rapidly becomes infected with bacteria.
-This may cause pain and swelling in the supporting tissues (abscess) or the tooth may remain symptom-free.
+This may cause pain and swelling in the supporting tissues (abscess).

 Currently, we can expect success rates of over 90%

 All dentists, including your general dentist, received training in this treatment whilst in dental school.
-However, general dentists often refer patients needing root canal treatment to an endodontists.
+However, general dentists often refer to patients needing root canal treatment to an endodontist.